psychemedia/island-storynotes/piedPiperNewtown/newtown_additional.md

 This paper appeared in [*Folk-Lore*], the "Quartertly Review of Myth, Tradition, Institution, & Custom", [Vol. III, 1892](https://archive.org/details/folklore04britgoog/page/226/mode/2up?q=Folklore+gutch+pied+piper), p227-252, published in London by David Nutt, 270, Strand.

-*I intend to do an annotated version of this story at some point...*
+*I intend to do an annotated version of Gutch's article at some point...*

 ````{admonition} Eliza Gutch's "The Pied Piper of Hamelin", Folk-Lote, 1892
 :class: dropdown